UCL/RefbasedMI/README.md

 > https://www.tandfonline.com/doi/full/10.1080/10543406.2019.1684308

-and an option for Delta adjustment to the imputed values

-see the explanation of Delta adjustment within the SAS 5macros folder ,also https://missingdata.lshtm.ac.uk/files/2017/04/Five_Macros20171010.zip
+For an explanation of the Delta adjustment of imputed values see James Rogers SAS programs user-guide at https://missingdata.lshtm.ac.uk/files/2017/04/Five_Macros20171010.zip

 The R program does not provide the interim option available in Stata (where the individual has data observed later ) .

-It does have the methodvar option (where  different imputation methods are specific for different individuals).
+It does have the methodvar option (where different imputation methods are individual-specific).

 # installation